-- 17. The committee will be broad-minded, acknowledging where conflicting views exist and considering whether alternative hypotheses fit the same evidence. - 18.
-Where both risks and benefits have been considered, the committee will address each with the same rigour. - 19.
-Committee decisions will include an explanation of where differences of opinion have arisen during discussions, specifically where there are unresolved issues and why conclusions have been reached. - 20.
-The committee's interpretation of results, recommended actions or advice will be consistent with the quantitative and/or qualitative evidence and the degree of uncertainty associated with it. - 21.
-Committees will make recommendations about general issues that may have relevance for other committees.
+- 18. The SAC will be broad-minded, acknowledging where conflicting views exist and considering whether alternative interpretations fit the same evidence. - 19.
+Where both risks and benefits have been considered, the committee will address each with the same rigour, as far as possible; it will make clear the degree of rigour and uncertainty, and any important constraints, in reporting its conclusions. - 20.
+SAC decisions will include an explanation of where differences of opinion have arisen during discussions, specifically where there are unresolved issues, and why conclusions have been reached.
+If it is not possible to reach a consensus, a minority report may be appended to the main report, setting out the differences in interpretation and conclusions, and the reasons for these, and the names of those supporting the minority report. - 21.
+The SAC's interpretation of results, recommended actions or advice will be consistent with the quantitative and/or qualitative evidence and the degree of uncertainty associated with it. - 22.
+SACs will make recommendations about general issues that may have relevance for other committees.

-Communicating committees' conclusions
+Communicating SACs' conclusions

-- 22. Conclusions will be expressed by the committee in clear, simple terms and use the minimum caveats consistent with accuracy. - 23.
-It will be made clear by the committee where assessments have been based on the work of other bodies and where the committee has started afresh, and there will be a clear statement of how the current conclusions compare with previous assessments. - 24.
-The conclusions will be supported by a statement about their robustness and the extent to which judgement has had to be used. - 25.
-As standard practice, the committee secretariat will publish a full set of references (including the data used as the basis for risk assessment and other committee opinions) at as early a stage as possible to support openness and transparency of decision-making.
-Where this is not possible, reasons will be clearly set out, explained and a commitment made to future publication wherever possible. - 26.
-The amount of material withheld by the committee or FSA as being confidential will be kept to a minimum.
-Where it is not possible to release material, the reasons will be clearly set out, explained and a commitment made to future publication wherever possible.
+- 23. Conclusions will be expressed by the SAC in clear, simple terms and use the minimum caveats consistent with accuracy. - 24.
+It will be made clear by the SAC where assessments have been based on the work of other bodies and where the SAC has started afresh and there will be a clear statement of how the current conclusions compare with previous assessments. - 25.
+The conclusions will be supported by a statement about their robustness and the extent to which judgement has had to be used. - 26.
+As standard practice, the SAC secretariat will publish a full set of references (including the data used as the basis for risk assessment and other SAC opinions) at as early a stage as possible to support openness and transparency of decision-making.
+Where this is not possible, reasons will be clearly set out, explained and a commitment made to future publication wherever possible.

-27. Where proposals or papers being considered by the Board rest on scientific evidence, the Chair of the relevant scientific advisory committee (or a nominated expert member) will be invited to the table at Open Board meetings to provide this assurance and to answer Members' questions on the science.
-To maintain appropriate separation of risk assessment and risk management processes, the role of the Chairs will be limited to providing an independent view on how their committee's advice has been reflected in the relevant policy proposals.
-The Chairs may also, where appropriate, be invited to provide factual briefing to Board members about particular issues within their committees' remits, in advance of discussion at open Board meetings.
+- 27. The amount of material withheld by the SAC or FSA as being confidential will be kept to a minimum.
+Where it is not possible to release material, the reasons will be clearly set out, explained and a commitment made to future publication wherever possible. - 28.
+Where proposals or papers being considered by the FSA Board rest on scientific evidence produced by a SAC, the Chair of the SAC (or a nominated expert member) will be invited to the table at the Open Board meetings at which the paper is discussed.
+To maintain appropriate separation of risk assessment and risk management processes, the role of the Chairs will be limited to providing an independent view and assurance on how their committee's advice has been reflected in the relevant policy proposals, and to answer Board Members' questions on the science.
+The Chairs may also, where appropriate, be invited to provide factual briefing to Board members about particular issues within their committees' remits, in advance of discussion at open Board meetings. - 29.
+The SAC will seek (and FSA will provide) timely feedback on actions taken (or not taken) in response to the SAC's advice, and the rationale for these.